 Dairy and eggs: Low-fat or nonfat dairy products, including milk, yogurt, cheese, and calcium-fortified soy milk.

-If you shop in a grocery store, focus your shopping on the store's perimeters.
-These outer aisles usually contain the healthiest foods — produce, dairy products, and fresh meat and fish.
+If you shop in a grocery store, focus your shopping on the store's outer aisles.
+These usually contain the healthiest foods — produce, dairy products, and fresh meat and fish.

 Next, move to the inner aisles, where you'll find important items like canned and frozen fruits and vegetables, cereals, sauces, and baking supplies.
 But those inner aisles also contain more expensive and less healthy prepared foods and snacks.
 By visiting the inner aisles later in your shopping trip, you reduce the chances that you'll overdo it on snacks and processed foods.

 When possible, visit farmers' markets and produce stands in your area for the best that local growers have to offer.
-The recent growth in "Farm-to-City" organizations means that farmers bring their produce directly to you and that more produce stands are now open in local neighborhoods.
+The recent growth in "farm-to-city" groups means that farmers bring their produce directly to you and that more produce stands are now open in local neighborhoods.

 Food co-ops are another good source of healthy food because these member-run organizations tend to buy organic or pesticide-free produce, and work with local growers to provide the freshest food possible.
 Health food and specialty stores also can be worth the extra trip to find a wider variety of foods and brands.

 Careful storage means that fresh produce will last longer.
-Most vegetables will keep in the refrigerator for 2 to 5 days; root vegetables, like carrots, will keep even longer.
+Some vegetables will keep in the refrigerator for 2 to 5 days; others, including cabbage and root vegetables, like carrots, will keep even longer.
 Store potatoes and onions in a cool, dark place for maximum freshness.

 Fresh produce is delicious, but frozen and canned fruits and vegetables are convenient.
 Spoilage is much less of a concern, and high-quality brands will rival fresh produce when it comes to taste and nutrition.
 One study found that dishes prepared with canned ingredients were just as appealing as ones that contained fresh or frozen produce.